Leonard Ray Hockaday, Jr.

 Due to CDC recommendations for COVID-19, (social distancing is encouraged as well as a decrease in group gatherings).
 Live stream of the funeral service will be available by visiting https://www.facebook.com/carlislencompany/.

-To plant a tree in memory of Ray Hockaday, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Ray Hockaday, please visit our tribute store.